 Concrete Theatre started in 1987 and was officially registered in 1989 as a Not-For-Profit Society.
 We began as a collectively run, Popular Theatre company operating on a project-to-project basis.
 Between 1990 and 1996, Concrete Theatre began partnering with social service agencies, working in schools doing participatory theatre projects.

 In 1998, we moved towards working exclusively as a professional Theatre for Young Audiences company.
-Our regular season consists of three touring productions: one for Elementary schools, one for Junior and Senior Highs, and our ongoing project for grade nine students, Are We There Yet? by Jane Heather.
+Our regular season consists of three touring productions: one for Elementary schools, one for Junior and Senior Highs, and our ongoing project for grade nine students which has just finished its 16th and final tour, Are We There Yet? by Jane Heather.

 In January of 2005, we were part of a Research Alliance that received a grant from the prestigious SSHRC CURA program for just under a million dollars to expand and explore this groundbreaking play and workshop series exploring teen sexuality.